About

 Harvard President, 2007-2018

-From an inaugural cohort of five Engaged Scholarship courses in 2016, the Mindich Program in Engaged Scholarship now offers more than 40 undergraduate courses each academic year in every academic division of the College; in departments ranging from Math to Music and Anthropology to Women, Gender, and Sexuality Studies; as well as in the General Education, Expository Writing, and First-Year Seminar programs.
+From an inaugural cohort of five Engaged Scholarship courses in 2016, the Mindich Program in Engaged Scholarship now offers around 60 undergraduate courses each academic year in every academic division of the College; in departments ranging from Math to Music and Anthropology to Women, Gender, and Sexuality Studies; as well as in the General Education, Expository Writing, and First-Year Seminar programs.

 Program Stewards